Elliot Posner

 Research

 Prof. Posner is currently working on a project about the politics of electricity systems.
 Originating in his outrage over a bribery scandal involving the Ohio General Assembly, this research is about wholesale electricity markets created over the last three decades in North America and Europe.
-Its focus is on the political fights that configure these markets and thereby shape key aspects of electric grids, such as their reliability, the fate of coal and nuclear power plants, and the pace of decarbonization.
+Its focus is on the political fights that configure these markets and thereby shape key aspects of electric grids, such as the fate of coal and nuclear power plants and the role of private equity investment in determining the pace and extent of decarbonization.

 He also maintains a longstanding interest in the politics of finance.
-“Financial Regulatory Conundrums in the North Atlantic” (European Journal of Political Research, 2023), co-authored with Lucia Quaglia, explains why stringent financial regulation adopted in Washington and Brussels after the Great Financial Crisis remains largely intact.
+“Financial Regulatory Conundrums in the North Atlantic” (European Journal of Political Research, 2024), co-authored with Lucia Quaglia, explains why stringent financial regulation adopted in Washington and Brussels after the Great Financial Crisis remains largely intact.
 Highlighting a post-crisis buildup of capacities to punish the other jurisdiction and its firms, the article engages with debates about sustaining global public goods.
 Voluntary Disruptions: International Soft Law, Finance and Power (Oxford University Press, 2018), co-authored with Abraham Newman, is about the impact of non-binding financial regulatory agreements on the United States, the European Union and financial services industry groups.
-It investigates core theoretical topics about temporality, institutional context and power.
+Featured in a 2024 World Politics review essay, “Global Governance in Time,” Voluntary Disruptions investigates core theoretical topics about temporality, institutional context and power.
 The Origins of Europe’s New Stock Markets (Harvard University Press, 2009) is about the EU politics surrounding smaller company finance and venture capital.
 It addresses questions about the nature and origins of markets, their relationship to politics and bureaucracy, and institutional change and innovation.
 Other articles and book chapters have appeared in the European Journal of International Relations, Journal of European Public Policy, International Organization, the Review of International Political Economy, World Politics and edited volumes.

 Background, interests and more